Q: 1. Which developments in the Sake world do you find particularly interesting at the moment and which do you dislike?

 A: I've been brewing sake for 20 years.
 During this time, the world of sake has changed a lot.
 The variety of flavors of sake and the possible combinations with dishes have increased significantly.
 Everything used to be very strict, especially when it comes to the style of sake.
 Today, one new and fancy sake after the other is coming onto the market.
 Of course, Katsuyama Sake should be able to keep up.
 The sake that we make here goes particularly well with Western kitchens.
 The harmony between sake and western cuisine is in great demand at the moment and an interesting development.

 Q: 2.
 What is typical of sake from your region?

-Q: 6.
-A recommendation for one of your sake and a suitable dish?
+Q: 7.
+A recommendation of one of your sake and a matching dish?

 A: I used to live by the sea.
 The sea is not far from the brewery, so there is a lot of seafood here.
 As I said, I don't drink much sake at home.
 But when I have shrimp on the table, I like to drink our KATSUYAMA Ken sake, which goes very well.

 (The interview was conducted in Japanese by: Alissa Scherzer. self translated)